 It is assumed that all assumptions have been questioned, or, in other words, the effective leader who applies critical thinking never takes anything for granted.
 He is always analyzing and scrutinizing even the smallest detail.

 This way of thinking critically is what facilitates the particular vision of the effective leader and allows him to see the business carried out by the organization.

-that depends on people who are integrated and committed to a project, in a continuous feedback process that raises the possibilities. that the current project can continue to be viable in the medium term.
-Hence the obsession with training and training people and teams.
+That depends on people who are integrated and committed to a project in a continuous feedback process that raises the possibility that the current project can continue to be viable in the medium term.
+Hence, the obsession with training and training people and teams.

-Look from different angles for developing critical thinking skills for effective leadership.
+Look from different angles to develop critical thinking skills for effective leadership.
 Thinking and problem-solving skills develop the ability to think logically.

 Critical thinking and basic beliefs There is almost unanimity of opinion in the doctrine about the fact that the best leaders have both a vision and an understanding of what the organization does.